-- 1. Remove the screw (M2x3) that secure the solid-state drive thermal bracket to the palm-rest and keyboard assembly. - 2.
+- 1. Remove the screw (M2x3) that secure the solid-state drive thermal bracket to the palm-rest and keyboard assembly. - i) NOTE: The solid-state drive thermal bracket is available only with solid-state drives with capacity 512 GB and 1 TB. - 2.
 Lift the solid-state drive thermal bracket off the palm-rest and keyboard assembly. - 3.
 Remove the screw (M2x3) that secures the solid-state drive to the solid-state drive bracket. - 4.
 Slide and remove the solid-state drive from the solid-state drive slot.